jitsengupta/PicoLibrary/README.md

 * LED matrix displays - (MAX7219 driver)
 * Sensors - both ditigal (0/1) as well as Analog (ADC 16 bit) sensors

-Contact Dr. Sengupta if you need support for any other hardware
+Contact Dr. Sengupta if you need support for any other hardware.

+This is my change on the fork.